mschoenebeck/zeos-orchard/book/src/protocol/notes.md

   These tokens represent a *permission* to access specific assets in custody of a specific smart contract.
 They are characterized by the *code* of the respective smart contract and their $\NoteCommit$ value.

 ## Tuple
-To cover all three ZEOS token types, the Zcash Orchard Note Tuple (as defined in Section 3.2 of the [Zcash Protocol Specification](https://zips.z.cash/protocol/protocol.pdf) is extended to include the following values:
+To cover all three ZEOS token types, the Zcash Orchard Note Tuple (as defined in Section 3.2 of the [Zcash Protocol Specification](https://zips.z.cash/protocol/protocol.pdf) is extended to the following structure:

 - $\mathsf{d}$ is the diversifier of the recipient’s shielded payment address
 - $\DiversifiedTransmitPublic$ is the diversified transmission key of the recipient’s shielded payment address